Benefits if you take parental leave or resign to care for a disabled child.

 - Council tax reduction

-- Jobseekers allowance
+- New-Style Jobseekers allowance

 Universal Credit has replaced a number of benefits for most people.
-After making a claim for UC your other benefits which it replaces (such as tax credits, housing benefit and income support) will stop and you will not be able to reclaim them.
+After making a claim for UC your other benefits which it replaces (such as housing benefit and income support) will stop and you will not be able to reclaim them.

 UC is paid monthly in arrears, therefore, if you take unpaid parental leave you may receive an increased award of UC in the month in which your income is reduced.
 If your earned income is above the ‘work allowance’ (the lower limit where earnings affect the award) but below the maximum earnings, then for every £1 that your earned income goes down your universal credit award will increase by 55p.